VinayIN/hugo-theme-monochrome/exampleSite/content/en/configuration/theme.md

 enable_collapsible_toc = false # default: false
 enable_collapsible_changelogs = false # default: false
 ```

+## Collapsible Content

+Individual pages can have collapsible content by setting `collapse: true` in their front matter. check the [Balloon Layout Demo](layouts/balloon/demo/single) and [Bookcase Layout Demo](layouts/bookcase/demo/regular-page/) for practical examples.

 ## Navbar menu

 Monochrome uses built-in menu system supported by hugo itself.
 (Checkout [document](https://gohugo.io/content-management/menus) for more deatil.)
 By default, the menu called `navbar` is used to decide which item need to be rendered on the navbar.